JonathanWilbur/asn1-d/documentation/security.md

 They did not validate that the `BIT STRING` in question has at least one byte.

-- [ ] Write unit tests to ensure that all `BIT STRING`s throw if length < 3.
+- [x] Write unit tests to ensure that all `BIT STRING`s throw if length < 3.

-Really, I want to write unit tests that test all combinations of two bytes for every type that requires at least three to make sure that they throw exceptions.
+~~Really, I want to write unit tests that test all combinations of two bytes for every type that requires at least three to make sure that they throw exceptions.~~ Done.

 ### CVE-2016-2176